istio/istio.io/content/en/docs/examples/virtual-machines/autoregistration/index.md

 ## Cleanup

 At this point, you can remove the virtual machine resources from the Kubernetes cluster in the `<vm-namespace>` namespace.
 Removing the `WorkloadGroup`will not delete associated `WorkloadEntry`resources.
-Even without deleting the WorkloadGroup, simply shutdown the `istio` service on the VM, or tear down the VM entirely.
+Even without deleting the `WorkloadGroup`, simply shutdown the `istio` service on the VM, or tear down the VM entirely.
 After a short grace period, the `WorkloadEntry`will be cleaned up automatically.